mayonaka-strawberry/zutoka-discord-bot/README.md

   pings), `leaderboard`, `leaderboardtcg`, `editname`.
 - Extras: `gacha`, `gachabox`, `ranksongs`.

-Game ids are `YYYYMMDD-NNNNN` (UTC date plus a daily counter starting at 00000).
+Game ids are `YYYYMMDD-XXXXX` (UTC date plus a daily counter starting at 00000).
 Saving a game keeps no partial results; resuming a 2-player game requires both players to confirm and replays the game deterministically from its decision log, so saved games are best-effort across bot updates (a